 - Highlight big achievements (e.g. increased revenue from X to Y, lead a team of 30 age 27, winner of ** award…), and experiences (e.g. turn around, IPO, raising seed investment round).

 - Show you understand what the most important skills are for a Non-Executive Director role and highlight that you have those skills.
 E.g. risk management and mitigation, succession planning, corporate governance, shareholder and stakeholder engagement, performance monitoring, growth.

-- It’s not the time to be humble.
-But it also isn’t the time to brag with vague statements like “Excellent at Press and Comms”.
-Be clear and precise with your language e.g. “Nine years as Head of Comms at two UK SMEs, both in the manufacturing and industrial sectors”.
+- This is essentially your personal sales document so now is not the time to be humble.
+But it also isn’t the time to brag with vague and sweeping declarations like “Excellent at Press and Comms”.
+Be clear and precise with your language and also factual in your statements e.g. “Nine years as Head of Comms at two UK SMEs, both in the manufacturing and industrial sectors”.